This article by MEISSOUN was first published in German in the magazine TanzOriental 5/2000.

 Most beginners of Oriental dance are not very ambitioned.
 They start to dance for fun.
 But after some time a few of them also want to perform.
 And finally they see other dancers who "have made it": Those glamorous, glittery beings who show their art night after night for an enthusiastic audience in the 5 star hotels of Arabic metropolises.
 Well, and that's the moment when some dancers in Europe or America only have one goal: Pack their bags, and go to Cairo to become a big star!

 But what is the life of the stars and starlets in the Middle East really like?
 What happens when the orchestra stops playing and the lights go out?
 Reality - as most of the times - is much less glamorous.
-For this article I interviewed several experienced dancers who worked in Egypt, Lebanon, Turkey and other Oriental countries.
+For this article I interviewed several experienced dancers who worked in Egypt, Lebanon, Turkey and other Middle Eastern countries.
 Besides this I analysed some French and German TV documentaries.

 Let's start at the beginning: How to get there?
 Just as for any job in a foreign country, a permit is necessary.
 Depending on the country this can be more or less complicated.
 But Arabic countries are famous for their art in bureaucracy...
-In the Lebanon, a dancer must be a Lebanese citizen, in the Emirates, a sponsor is needed (most of the time the hotel one is working for), in Egypt a sponsor as well as a work permit is demanded.
+In the Lebanon, a dancer must be a Lebanese citizen, in the Emirates, a sponsor is needed (most of the time the hotel that the dancer is working for), in Egypt a sponsor as well as a work permit is demanded.
 It's possible to work for a short time without a permit in Turkey, but it's better to have one.
 It's advisable to arrive with all the necessary papers and a contract - or one might have to go home without having unpacked a costume.

 There are different motivations for dancers to go to the Middle East.
 While some are looking for a challenge - "If I can make it there..." - others start their work more through a coincidence while traveling.

-For example Tamrahenna from the States: After finishing university, she just wanted to travel and take some dance lessons in Egypt.
+For example Tamrahenna from the United States: After finishing university, she just wanted to travel and take some dance lessons in Egypt.
 She started with 3 costumes in her bag - and ended up working in the Middle East for 7 years!
 Being rather young it was easy for her to start this new life.

 It was different for Amera from Australia: After a first job in Dubai she worked in different Arabic countries between 1990 and 1999.
 When she went there, she was already well known in Australia - but in the Middle East she had to start again from the beginning and leave her "western" self behind which wasn't easy for her.

 Normally dancers work with live musicians whom they have to pay themselves.
 It's the dancer who decides how big her orchestra will be.
 If she has a bigger show, she will also hire some folklore dancers.
 Many dancers told me about the wonderful musicians, especially in Egypt.
-Therefore one of the best things about dancing in the Middle East is the possibility to work with gifted live musicians.
+Therefore one of the best things about dancing in the Middle East is certainly the possibility to work with gifted live musicians.

 For shorter engagements in different countries dancers work with the band of the respective hotel or night club.
 Most of the time the dancer arrives a day before the start of her contract, talks to the musicians, does some rehearsals - and the next day she starts to work!

 Many dancers, like Sahra Saeeda, work with choreographers.
-Tamra Henna choreographes the opening peace and one or two songs in a show.
+Tamra Henna choreographes the opening piece and one or two songs in a show.
 Amera does mostly improvisation.Sometimes an audience member wishes to hear a certain song.
 If the musicians know it, they will play it and the dancer just goes along.
 So it's vital to have a talent for improvisation.

 A dancer who wants to stay on top needs to keep on learning and offering new things.
 This is why most of the dancers take the opportunity to work with local teachers.
 It's nearly impossible to talk to one of these dancers without them mentioning the name of Raqia Hassan sooner or later.
 She is the teacher who has trained most of the Western dancers in Cairo and all over the Middle East.
 Other popular teachers are Farida Fahmi, Ibrahim Akef, Nadia Hamdi and Aida Nour.
 But the musicians can teach you as well.
 Many of them have worked with a range of dancers and know what the audience will like.